 Caribbean Bay (캐리비안 베이)

 Not only can you experience the thrilling rides and attractions at Everland, you can visit one of the largest water parks in the world.
 Caribbean Bay is perfect place to go during summer.
 If you’re not one who seeks thrills, there are also both indoor and outdoor pools, slides and even saunas.
+But it may be closed depending on the situation, so make sure before you go.

 You can get to Everland and Caribbean Bay by subway, Jeondae-Everland Station (Yongin EverLine), Exit 3.